 c) Keep It Brief:

 Managers are often swamped with emails, so respect their time by keeping your updates succinct.
-Limit the email to one or two paragraphs, focusing on the most critical information.
+Summarize email content in one or two paragraphs, emphasizing the key information.
+A quick and effective to make your email concise without losing its main idea or message is by condensing it with the help of an online summarizer.

 d) Highlight Achievements: